Get help today 888-509-8965

 Looking for a detox or rehab center near you in Tallahassee, Florida?
 Browse the listings below to find the best addiction treatment center for you.

-Addiction treatment centers within 120 miles of Tallahassee, FL
+Addiction treatment centers near Tallahassee, FL

 Services Offered